2008 Indian floods: August flooding

 In August, the Konkan region of Maharashtra experienced heavy monsoon rains, placing lives in jeopardy.
 Many inter-city trains between Mumbai and Pune were cancelled.
 Heavy waterlogging had been reported from Chiplun, Rajapur, Khed and Mahad in Maharashtra.
-On 10 August 2008, a major landslide caused extensive damage to a three-story building at the Sinhgad Technical Education Society's (STES) academic campus in Lonavla.
+On 10 August 2008, a major landslide caused extensive damage to a three-story building at the Sinhgad Technical Education Society's (STES) academic campus in Lonavala.
 A large number of passengers were reportedly stranded at various railway stations across western Maharashtra as Central Railways canceled many trains.
 Vehicular traffic on the Mumbai-Pune expressway was also affected due to heavy rainfall and was diverted.

 In Mumbai, heavy rains lashed the city and its suburbs, affecting traffic and disrupting rail services on the days of 10–11 August.

 In Andhra Pradesh 119 relief camps were set up in the state, most of them in the Guntur and Krishna districts.
 Hyderabad, Krishna district, and the East and West Godavari districts were the worst affected areas due to floods.
 The situation in Andhra Pradesh was more deadly as 53 people reportedly died due to floods.
 In Hyderabad alone 14 people were killed, when they were crushed by the collapsing roofs of their homes.